dsdeiz/vim-drupal-snippets/README.md

-vim-drupal-snippets
+Vim Drupal Snippets
 ===================

-Drupal snippets for Ultisnips.
+Drupal snippets for UltiSnips.
+Check `UltiSnips directory` for the available snippets.